MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 # Code Institute Project 4 HTML, CSS, JavaScript, Python, Django

 # Fürstenhof Equestrian
 ### Fürstenhof Equestrian is a website for managing horses, using Django.
 Posts can be created by admins to present the individual horses.
-As a visitor to the site you have access to the landing page, where information about the Fürstenhof and the training can be found.
+As a visitor to the site, you have access to the landing page, where information about the Fürstenhof and the training can be found.
 You have the option of sending an email to the Fürstenhof on the contact page.
 The email form is controlled via EmailJS.
 The email goes directly to the site owner's private email address.
-An automatic response will be sent to the user.Much like a regular blog site, a registered user you have the opportunity to access the Horses Page.
-On this page the horses are presented in post form.
+An automatic response will be sent to the user.
+Much like a regular blog site, a registered user has the opportunity to access the Horses Page.
+On this page, the horses are presented in post form.
 You can open the individual posts to access details.
-In the details you will find 2 images, breed, age, focus and the current feeding plan.
-The logged in user has the opportunity to give and take back likes as well as create, edit and delete comments.
+In the details, you will find 2 images, breed, age, focus, and the current feeding plan.
+The logged-in user has the opportunity to give and take back likes as well as create, edit, and delete comments.
 ![View on multiple screens](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698157591/readme/f5hnfiwqk6wwalzhsiun.png)

 [The live website can be seen on HEROKU](https://mrhaju-pp4-horse-planer-9051a41351ce.herokuapp.com/post-detail/quarterback/)